RutledgePaulV/jquery.handlebars/README.md

     ```JavaScript
     $(function(){

-        // locates all nodes with data-template and makes
-        // get requests to obtain their templates and compile if necessary
-        $.handlebars();
+        // the callback will fire once all the required templates have been downloaded / compiled
+        // (will return immediately if you already included precompiled templates on the page)
+        $.handlebars(function(){

             // calling the template with context data automatically updates the div associated with it
-        Handlebars.users({firstName: 'Paul', age: 22});
+            $.renderTemplate('users', {firstName: 'Paul', age: 22});

-        Handlebars.weather({temperature: '20 degrees fahrenheit', status: 'sunny'});
+            $.renderTemplate('weather',{temperature: '20 degrees fahrenheit', status: 'sunny'});

-        // you can render shared templates individually by passing a css-selector as the second param
+            // you can render shared templates individually by passing a css-selector as the third param
             // if you don't specify, it will render all the areas that share that template.
-        Handlebars.weather({temperature: '20 degrees celsius', status: 'overcast'}, '#weather2');
+            $.renderTemplate('weather', {temperature: '20 degrees celsius', status: 'overcast'}, '#weather2');

+        });

     });